swissArmyG/drakon/README.md

 Written in Typescript Node as a backend with lightweight SQLite database and Knex query builder.
 React for the UX.
 The rest are dependencies as documented on the README.

-The application is currently going through a few additional features- such as secret management with Docker container or adding a certificate for the secure protocol and third-party OAuth integration.
+The application is currently going through a few additional features- such as secret management with Docker container, and adding a certificate for the secure protocol and third-party OAuth integration.

 ## Scripts